Uvacoder/startpage-ofelizestevez/README.md

 Commands may be used through their general names or a shortened version of their names.

 If you'd like to learn more about the individual commands, please [click here](commands.md)

 ---

+## Future Ideas

+* Make ability to change the username
+* Make ability to change the background (WITH COLORS)
+* Make ability to change the font (probably limit to google fonts)

+---